 As soon as you select a plan and start using Nutcache, your organization can be configured in our software, and you have the possibility to perform this step in a very complete way, with important information for both HR – with documents and information of each employee – and the financial department – with defined workloads and cost per hour, for example.
 In addition, you can define the security profiles of each team member (interns, employees, freelancers, etc.) and the access levels that each category has within the project’s planning.
 You can also invite customers to your projects, describe the services your business offers, list all the important holidays for your business, as well as products, taxes and assemble teams from the general staff.

 Once the organization configuration step is completed – even if this step is constantly updated -, you can create different projects in the software, according to your day-to-day needs and the work that will be performed by your company.
 To create a project, you will need to define a name, the client for which this project is intended and the members who will be part of it.

 You can also select one of the six templates available to help optimize time for your project’s visual organization:

-From there, the next steps are to set the project start and end dates, its current status (if your project is still in the research and planning phase, or execution itself, for example), and you also have the freedom of writing a description so that everyone is on the same page, as well as the vision that the project aims to achieve.
+From there, the next steps are to set the status (if your project is still in the research and planning phase, or execution itself, for example), and you also have the freedom of writing a description so that everyone is on the same page, as well as the vision that the project aims to achieve.

-Finally, you have four keys to configure project execution:
+Finally, you have six keys to configure project execution:

 1) Enable or disable project invoicing